HomeDev GuideRecipesAPI Reference

 • Optional HMAC authentication.

-• Option to include deleted documents
+• Option to include deleted documents.

 Performance and observability

-• Built-in metrics for HttpClient
+• Built-in metrics for HttpClient.

-• Observability and query categorization
+• Observability and query categorization.

-• Optional caching support
+• Optional caching support.

 Understand SDK limitations

-• Full Language Integrated Query (LINQ) provider
+• Full Language Integrated Query (LINQ) provider.

-• Use IContentLoader.GetAncestors()
+• Direct link support.
+Use IContentLoader.GetAncestors() instead.

-• Use IContentLoader.Get()
+• Recursive directives.
+Use IContentLoader.Get() instead.

-• Use IUrlResolver.Route() and ContentLoader.Get()
+• Routing.
+Use IUrlResolver.Route() and ContentLoader.Get() instead.

-• Single document retrieval by ID
+• Single document retrieval by ID.

-• Filtering on the current site
+• Filtering on the current site.

-• Multi-search
+• Multi-search.

 Next steps